 After consulting with the LĒVO C instructions again, they specifically say the stirrer is “not needed” for the activation cycles and recommend removing it and only adding it for the infusion process.
 Hmm… okay?

-Feeling satisfied that I’d discovered the reason why my LĒVO C wasn’t working, I ground up yet another ounce of cannabis (3 ounces in at this point which, if you were to buy it all at a dispensary, could easily run you $100) and put that flower and the twice-failed LĒVO-provided MCT oil in my Crockpot and set the heat on low and let it run for 4 hours.
+Feeling satisfied that I’d discovered the reason why my LĒVO C wasn’t working, I ground up yet another ounce of cannabis (4 ounces in at this point which, if you were to buy it all at a dispensary, could easily run you $130) and mixed that flower and the twice-failed LĒVO-provided MCT oil into my Crockpot and set the heat on low and let it run for 4 hours.

 The result was a wonderfully dark and richly infused oil that, with just a tiny squirt, maybe a teaspoon worth, will turn any meal into a space exploratory adventure because of how potent it is.